The best Pinterest trends and tips for food bloggers to focus on for the month of January to increase traffic to their page and website!

 - Oat Milk

-- Almond milk is sooo 2018 and oat milk is on the rise in 2019.
+- Almond milk is sooo 2018.
 I’m still living in 2000 with OG cow’s milk so I don’t have a lot of advice with this one, but if you’re vegan or dairy-free, oat milk is going to be very popular this year!

 - Infused water